Bolte Bridge and West Gate Freeway improvements

 Heading into the city

-When travelling towards the city you will see the existing work zone at Lorimer Street shift from the middle of the four inbound traffic lanes of the freeway to the median strip separating the inbound and outbound traffic lanes of the freeway.
+When travelling towards the city you will continue to see the existing work zone at Lorimer Street set up in the median strip separating the inbound and outbound traffic lanes of the freeway in place.

 If you are travelling on the West Gate Freeway and wanting to exit at Lorimer Street/Kings Way, continue to travel in the left lane and merge with traffic from the Bolte Bridge.